tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 ### `-tf-verify-for-export`: Verify module is suitable for export back to TF Graph
 Verifies whether all functions in module are of single tf_executor.graph and each tf_executor.island in tf_executor.graph only has a single op.
+### `-tf-xla-call-module-custom-call-tf-function-renaming`: Renames stablehlo.custom_call's TF function name string attributes.
+In the stablehlo functions embedded in `tf.XlaCallModule`, `stablehlo.custom_call`'s dictionary attribute `tf.backend_config` may have a string attribute `caller_name` referring to a TF host callback function.

+When importing SavedModel to MLIR, TF functions might be renamed.
+A renamed TF function has a `tf._original_func_name` attribute indicating the original function name.

+But the stablehlo functions are serialized as a string attribute in `tf.XlaCallModule`, MLIR framework cannot automatically rename `stablehlo.custom_call`'s string attribute referring to those renamed TF functions.

+So after `XlaCallModuleDeserializationPass`, we need to run this pass to rename the TF function names in `stablehlo.custom_call`'s attributes.
 ### `-tf-xla-call-module-deserialization`: Deserializes StableHLO functions embedded in `tf.XlaCallModule` to top level module
 This pass deserializes the StableHLO bytecodes embedded in tf.XlaCallModule, then outlines the functions in the deserialized StableHLO module to the top